tmorgansl/openvpn-notifier/README.md

 Cargo can be used to install the application from source

 ```
-git clone git@github.com:tmorgansl/openvpn_notifier.git
+git clone git@github.com:tmorgansl/openvpn-notifier.git
 cd openvpn_notifier
 cargo build --release
 ```

 This will create the target binary in `target/release`.

-The installation has been tested on stable linux, version 1.31.1.
+The installation has been tested on stable linux toolchain, v1.31.1.

 ### Running

 The binary file requires your application token and user key passed as command line arguments

 ```
-./openvpn_notifier --token=<TOKEN> --user_key=<USER_KEY>
+./openvpn-notifier --token=<TOKEN> --user_key=<USER_KEY>
 ```

 Once the application is running, it will poll the openvpn management address (default `localhost:5555`) every 5 seconds for changes in the number of clients.